 Chemical Peel Costs

-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a chemical peel in 2013 was $720.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a chemical peel in 2020 was $519.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
-The total fee for a chemical peel can vary considerably depending on the region of the country, the type of chemical peel (light, medium or deep) and the patient's specific needs.
+The total fee for a Chemical Peel can vary considerably depending on the region of the country, the type of chemical peel (light, medium or deep) and the patient's specific needs.

 Health insurance will usually not cover the cost of a chemical peel performed for cosmetic purposes.
 However, a chemical peel may be covered if the procedure is performed to treat pre-cancerous growths or certain types of scars.
 Check with your insurance company to find out if a chemical peel is covered and to determine the eligibility requirements.